Robert-van-Engelen/Forth850/README.md

 ### CHAR
 _"<spaces>name<space>" -- char_
 parse char;
-note that the syntax 'char is preferred
+note that the syntax 'char is preferred instead of this legacy word

     : CHAR PARSE-NAME DROP C@ ;